basmahieu/markdown-challenge/README.md

 ##### A funny story

 When I was traveling in SE Asia me and 2 friends bought some old motorcycles to ride in Cambodja.
 It was rain season and my friend was not used to riding.
 So when we had to cross a railway which was on a small hill he got stuck in the mud.
-His first reflex was to give full throttle and ofcourse that worked but he really flew over the railway and almost hit a cow.
+His first reflex was to give full throttle and ofcourse that worked really well.
+He flew over the railway and almost hit a cow.

 Friend and Cow were okay!